Geeks in Phoenix

 All partitions will now be gone, and the drive is ready to be reformatted.
 Let's go back into Disk Management and reformat the drive.
 When you open Disk Management, you should be prompted to initialize the disk.

 If the drive is smaller than 2 Terabytes, use the MBR (Master Boot Record) partition style.
-Any drive larger than 2 Terabytes will need to use the GPT (GUID Partition Table) partition style.
+Any drive larger than 2 Terabytes must use the GPT (GUID Partition Table) partition style.

-You will be prompted for the volume size, assigning a drive letter or path, and what format you want the partition.
+You will be prompted for the volume size, assigning a drive letter or path, and specifying the format you want the partition in.
 Using the selected defaults is recommended.

 Free computer diagnostics